jsnider3/StudyNotes/GitHubConstellation/Notes.md

 GitHub Learning Lab (12:30 Eastern time today!)

 ### US Digital Service
+Login.gov Data Engineering and Analytics by Jordan Bramble

+What is USDS?

+What is Login.gov?
+Attempt to create single account across government,
+	to save money, to update experiences, and to do it without failing.
+	This is using a new, better team.
+Using a tour-of-duty model.

+How we handle data at scale?
+They currently have 4 million users.
+	They use AWS Lambda to avoid provisioning servers.

+How to get involved?
+Go to usds.gov/join

 ### Northrop Grumman
+Guidance on GitHub by Rickey Zachary

+Status Quo is not where we need to be.
+GitHub is something we can use to switch tribal knowledge to systemic knowledge.
+His use of it seems like using GitHub as a competitor for OneNote, but I think his idea is to have examples of things like Maven and Jenkins with guidance.

+This guidance and examples lets people start faster.

 ### AWS Public Sector

 ### Booz Allen Hamilton

 ## Part 2: Explore

 This part of the event started at 6:00 PM.